 Our typical approach incorporates a multi-phase geophysical reconnaissance technique specifically designed to provide the most accurate site information possible while taking into account both the capabilities and limitations of the various geophysical methods we offer.

 Pyramid prides itself on quality surveys.
 We make every effort to assure integrity of field data, including frequent quality assurance analyses during acquisition.

 Eric Cross, P.G.

-His experience with near surface geophysics includes projects such as cave detection at Carlsbad Caverns National Park, a comprehensive hydrogeologic evaluation of the Basseterre Valley in St. Kitts, a detailed geophysical analysis of karst hazards on the island of Anguilla, delineation of an aquifer and evaluation of water supply production zones in Costa Rica, karst mapping associated with sinkhole investigations throughout Florida, and location of underground storage tanks throughout the state of North Carolina.
+His experience with near surface geophysics includes projects such as cave detection at Carlsbad Caverns National Park, a comprehensive hydrogeologic evaluation for slope stability in western North Carolina, a detailed geophysical analysis of karst hazards on the island of Anguilla, delineation of an aquifer and evaluation of water supply production zones in Costa Rica, karst mapping associated with sinkhole investigations throughout Florida, multiple seismic surveys to delineate the depth an integrity of bedrock, and location of underground storage tanks throughout the state of North Carolina.

 Jeffrey Heenan, Ph.D.